 THIS IS AN ABSOLUTE REQUIREMENT.
-FSLS 7.02 WILL NOT WORK WITH LISTSERV VERSIONS THAT REPORT AS BEING EARLIER THAN VERSION 15.0.
+FSLS 11.x WILL NOT WORK AT ALL WITH LISTSERV VERSIONS THAT REPORT AS BEING EARLIER THAN VERSION 15.0, AND MAY NOT UPDATE ANTI-VIRUS SIGNATURES PROPERLY WITH VERSIONS EARLIER THAN VERSION 16.0-2017a.